krobelus/rate-experiments/thesis.md

 is watched on $\overline{y}$, which assigns unit $z$ and causes no further propagation.
 Clause $xy$ is never visited during propagation.

-\paragraph{CDCL} Predominant SAT solvers implement Conflict Driven Clause Learning (CDCL) [@cdcl] which is based on the following principle: whenever some clause in the formula is falsified with respect to the trail, the current set of assumptions makes the formula unsatisfiable.
+\paragraph{CDCL} Predominant SAT solvers implement Conflict Driven Clause Learning (CDCL) [@DBLP:series/faia/SilvaLM09] which is based on the following principle: whenever some clause in the formula is falsified with respect to the trail, the current set of assumptions makes the formula unsatisfiable.
 Therefore a subset of the assumptions is undone and a *conflict clause* is learned --- it is added to the formula to prevent the solver from revisiting those wrong assumptions.
 As the number of clauses increases, so does memory usage, and the time spent on unit propagation.
 Because of this, learned clauses are regularly deleted from the formula in a satisfiability-preserving way if they are not considered useful.

 2.2 Proofs of SAT Solvers' Unsatisfiability Results
 ---------------------------------------------------

-\paragraph{Redundancy Criteria} A clause $C$ is redundant in a formula
-$F$ if $F$ and $F \cup \{C\}$ are satisfiability equivalent [@Heule_2017].
+\paragraph{Redundancy Criteria} A clause $C$ is redundant in a formula $F$ if $F$ and $F \cup \{C\}$ are satisfiability equivalent [@DBLP:conf/cade/HeuleKB17].
 There are various criteria of redundancy, with different levels of expressivity and computational costs.

-1. *RUP*: a clause $C$ is a *reverse unit propagation* (RUP) inference in formula $F$ if the shared UP-model of $F' := F \cup \{ \overline{l} \,|\, l
+- *RUP* --- a clause $C$ is a *reverse unit propagation* (RUP) inference in formula $F$ if the shared UP-model of $F' := F \cup \{ \overline{l}
-\in C \}$ falsifies a clause in $F$ [@rup].
+\,|\, l \in C \}$ falsifies a clause in $F$ [@DBLP:conf/date/GoldbergN03].
 To compute whether $C$ is RUP, the negated literals in $C$ are added as assumptions and propagated until a clause is falsified by the trail.
-A clause that is RUP $F$ is logical consequence of $F$ [@rup].
+A clause that is RUP in $F$ is logical consequence of $F$ [@DBLP:conf/isaim/Gelder08].

-2. *RAT* a clause $C$ is a *resolution asymmetric tautology* (RAT) [@inprocessingrules] on some literal $l \in C$ with respect to formula
+- *RAT* --- a clause $C$ is a *resolution asymmetric tautology* (RAT) [@DBLP:conf/cade/JarvisaloHB12] on some literal $l \in C$ with respect to formula $F$ whenever for all clauses $D \in F$ where $\overline{l}
-$F$ whenever for all clauses $D \in F$ where $\overline{l} \in D$, the resolvent on $l$ of $C$ and $D$, which is $(C \setminus \{l\}) \cup (D
+\in D$, the resolvent on $l$ of $C$ and $D$, which is $(C \setminus \{l\})
-\setminus \{\overline{l}\})$ is RUP in $F$.
+\cup (D \setminus \{\overline{l}\})$ is RUP in $F$.
 Clause $D$ is called a *resolution candidate* for $C$ and $l$ is called the *pivot*.
 Computing whether a clause is RAT can be done with one RUP check for each resolution candidate.
+A clause that is RAT in $F$ is not necessarily a logical consequence of $F$, yet adding it to $F$ preserves satisfiability.
+RAT inference is non-monotonic.

-\paragraph{DRAT Proofs} Proofs based on RUP alone are not expressive enough to simulate all inprocessing techniques in state-of-the-art SAT solvers [@rat].
-Because of this, the more powerful criterion RAT is used today [@rat].
-A DRAT proof (*delete resolution asymmetric tautology*) [@Wetzler_2014] is a sequence of lemmas (clause introductions) and deletions, which can be applied to a formula to simulate the clause introductions, clause deletions and inprocessing steps that the solver performed.
+\paragraph{DRAT Proofs} Proofs based on RUP alone are not expressive enough to simulate all inprocessing techniques in state-of-the-art SAT solvers [DBLP:conf/cade/HeuleHW13].
+Because of this, the more powerful criterion RAT is used today [DBLP:conf/cade/HeuleHW13].
+A DRAT proof (*delete resolution asymmetric tautology*) [@DBLP:conf/sat/WetzlerHH14] [@DBLP:journals/corr/Heule16] is a sequence of lemmas (clause introductions) and deletions, which can be applied to a formula to simulate the clause introductions, clause deletions and inprocessing steps that the solver performed.
 The *accumulated formula* at each proof step is the result of applying all prior proof steps to the input formula.
 Based on the accumulated formula, the checker can compute the shared UP-model at each step which eventually falsifies some clause, just like when the solver established unsatisfiablity of the formula.
 Every lemma in a correct DRAT proof is a RUP or RAT inference with respect to the accumulated formula.
 In practice, most lemmas are RUP inferences, so a checker first tries to check RUP and only if that fails, falls back to RAT.

-In *specified DRAT*, checking is performed with respect to the accumulated formula, while *operational DRAT* uses an *adjusted accumulated formula* that is computed the same way as the accumulated formula except that deletions of clauses that are unit with respect to the shared UP-model are ignored [@rebola2018two].
+In *specified DRAT*, checking is performed with respect to the accumulated formula, while *operational DRAT* uses an *adjusted accumulated formula* that is computed the same way as the accumulated formula except that deletions of clauses that are unit with respect to the shared UP-model of the adjusted accumulated formula are ignored [@DBLP:conf/sat/Rebola-PardoB18].

 A proof solely consisting of clause introductions will result in the checker's propagation routines slowing down due to the huge number of clauses just like in a CDCL solver that does not delete learned clauses.
-To counteract this, clause deletion information has been added, making the proof-checking time comparable to solving time [@Heule_2014] [@Wetzler_2014].
-While deletions were added as an optimization, they can also enable additional inferences due to RAT being non-monotonic [@philipp_rebola_unsatproofs].
+To counteract this, clause deletion information has been added, making the proof-checking time comparable to solving time [@DBLP:journals/stvr/HeuleHW14] [@DBLP:conf/sat/WetzlerHH14].
+While deletions were added as an optimization, they can also enable additional inferences due to RAT being non-monotonic [@DBLP:conf/lpar/PhilippR17].
 This means that ignoring deletions may prevent RAT inferences which is why a proof that is correct under specified DRAT may be incorrect under operational DRAT.

-\paragraph{LRAT Proofs} The runtime and memory usage of DRAT checkers can exceed the ones of the solver that produced the proof [@schur-5].
+\paragraph{LRAT Proofs} The runtime and memory usage of DRAT checkers can exceed the ones of the solver that produced the proof [@DBLP:conf/aaai/Heule18].
 The resulting need for a DRAT checker to be as efficient as possible requires mutable data structures that rely on pointer indirection which are difficult to verify.
-The lack of a formally verified DRAT checker is remedied by making the DRAT checker output an annotated proof in the LRAT format [@cruz2017efficient].
-The LRAT proof can be checked by a formally verified checker without unit propagation, making sure that the formula formula is indeed unsatisfiable.
+The lack of a formally verified DRAT checker is remedied by making the DRAT checker output an annotated proof in the LRAT format [@DBLP:conf/cade/Cruz-FilipeHHKS17].
+The LRAT proof can be checked by a formally verified checker without unit propagation, making sure that the formula formula is indeed unsatisfiable [@DBLP:conf/itp/HeuleHKW17].
 Most solvers can only generate DRAT proofs but DRAT checkers can be used to produce an LRAT proof from a DRAT proof.
 The LRAT proof resembles DRAT, but it includes clause hints to guide unit propagation: for each resolution